 As far as the painting in question goes?
 What most people do is to have a pre-designed subject so everyone will be following the same objective.
 Think of how confusing and chaotic things may be if you took a “wild card” approach.
 Remember you’ll have people with varying degrees of ability, ideally they want to learn something new but they also want to have fun and not get too hung up on perfection.

-I recently found these pre-designed canvas kits below -they not only have cute templates but they include some materials, too!
-I think your guests will enjoy these bold, eye-catching designs.
+I recently found a series of pre-designed canvas kits which not only have cute templates but some materials, too!
+Your guest are sure to enjoy the bold, eye-catching designs as they follow along.

 This is a social gathering not a competition.
 So it’s a good idea to have a subject in mind, it can be flowers, stiill lifes, or what have you…this can be created with a simple outline which you can make copies of, be sure to have enough for all of your guests that they can replicate and follow along.